FuelLabs/sway/docs/book/src/index.md

 In Sway, we let you design smart contracts with a full modern box of tools.
 You get a fully featured language with generics, algebraic types and trait based polymorphism.
-You also get an integrated, unified and easy to use toolchain with LSP server, formatter, documentation generation and everything you need to run and deploy your contracts so that nothing comes between you and implementing what you want.
+You also get an integrated, unified and easy to use toolchain with code completion LSP server, formatter, documentation generation and everything you need to run and deploy your contracts so that nothing comes between you and implementing what you want.

 Our expressive type system allows you to catch semantic mistakes, we provide good defaults and we do extensive static analysis checks (such as enforcing the [Checks, Effects, Interactions](./blockchain-development/calling_contracts.md#cei-pattern-violation-static-analysis) pattern) so that you can make sure you write secure and correct code at compile time.